pachterlab/kb_docs/docs/source/sc/pseudoalignment.rst

 If the ``--h5ad`` flag is used in kb count, an additional ``adata.h5ad`` file will be generated.

-For more details on additional flags, output files, and other features, see the full documentation.
+For more details on additional flags, output files, and other features, see the :ref:`kb-python manual <kb-usage>`.

 Batch file processing
 ^^^^^^^^^^^^^^^^^^^^^

-Below, we show how to run kb count to perform an analysis of multiple samples.
-A batch file (batch.txt) can be provided, in lieu of FASTQ files, listing all the samples to be analyzed with the paths to their respective FASTQ files.
+Below, we show how to run ``kb count`` to perform an analysis of multiple samples.
+A batch file (`batch.txt`) can be provided, in lieu of FASTQ files, listing all the samples to be analyzed with the paths to their respective FASTQ files.
 The ``--batch-barcodes`` option is provided to store the sample-specific barcodes that are created in addition to the cell barcodes (without this option, only cell barcodes are stored).

 .. code-block:: bash

     kb count ... --batch-barcodes batch.txt

-The batch.txt file looks as follows:
+The `batch.txt` file looks as follows:

 .. code-block:: text